-Storeshield Limited is a private company limited by shares and incorporated and domiciled in England in the UK.
-The registered number is 01120283 and the registered address is Forge,43 Church Street West, Woking, Surrey, GU21 6HT, England.
+BOC Investment Holdings Limited is a private company limited by shares incorporated and domiciled in England in the UK.
+The registered number is 03179233 and the registered address is Forge, 43 Church Street West, Woking, Surrey, GU21 6HT, England.

-The company is exempt by virtue of the Companies Act 2006 S400 from the requirement to prepare group financial statements.
+The company is exempt by virtue of the Companies Act 2006 from the requirement to prepare group financial statements.
 These financial statements present information about the company as an individual undertaking and not about its group.

-The financial statements of Storeshield Limited have been prepared in accordance with Financial Reporting Standard 101, 'Reduced Disclosure Framework' (FRS 101) and in accordance with the Companies Act 2006.
+These financial statements were prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101") and the Companies Act 2006.